TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide_sphinx/examples/networking/cpsw_lwip_mqtt.md

 ```
 ::::

 This example demonstrates how to run a MQTT client with TLS enabled on LwIP networking stack using raw API coupled with ethernet driver (ENET), with MbedTLS providing TLS functionality in the L4 layer.
+The example showcases MQTT client/broker interaction where the client publishes or subscribes to messages on a broker over a secure TLS connection.

 ::::{only} SOC_AM64X or SOC_AM243X or SOC_AM62DX